ErlerPhilipp/dr2_logger/docs/tuning_guide.md

 Disclaimer:
 I'm an enthusiast but not an expert.
 I read some guides (see [References](tuning_guide.md/#references)) but those are also mostly made by non-experts.
 I have some basic knowledge about physics but not really about cars.
 Furthermore, I'm not a pro-driver in Dirt Rally.
 If you disagree with anything, please open an issue and discuss it.

-This guide is aiming at Dirt Rally 2 but will also work with Dirt Rally 1 and at least partially with other Rally sims.
+This guide is aiming at Dirt Rally 2 but will also work with Dirt Rally 1 and at least partially with other rally sims.

 The setups are meant for driving without assists, i.e. without ABS and traction control.